Thursday, March 30, 2023

 00.00.194_ Verwundetenabzeichen in Schwarz

-31.12.1941 Ritterkreuz des Eisernen Kreuzes, as Leutnant and Führer 2.Kompanie / I.Bataillon / Infanterie-Regiment 186 / 73.Infanterie-Division.
-On 14 August 1941, during the battles between the Dniester and the Bug rivers, Leutnant Ziegler and his Kompanie took the heavily occupied town of Petrovskoye on the western bank of the Bug in a coup d'état and cleared out the surrounding area in bitter house fighting.
-More than 300 prisoners were captured in the process.
+31.12.1941 Ritterkreuz des Eisernen Kreuzes #766, as Leutnant and Führer 2.Kompanie / I.Bataillon / Infanterie-Regiment 186 / 73.Infanterie-Division.
+On 14 August 1941, during the rapid advance between the Dniester and Southern Bug rivers in Ukraine (early phases of Operation Barbarossa), Ziegler led his company in a daring coup de main (surprise assault) on the heavily defended town of Petrovskoye on the western bank of the Bug River.
+They stormed the town, cleared it in bitter house-to-house fighting, and captured over 300 Soviet prisoners while securing the surrounding area.

 00.00.1942 Medaille "Winterschlacht im Osten 1941/42" (Ostmedaille)